ubuntupunk/gpg-prompt/gpg.md

        5).

 *    `--no-sig-cache`
-       Do not cache the verification status  of key  signa‐ tures.
+       Do not cache the verification status  of key  signatures.
 Caching gives  a much better performance in key listings.
-However, if you suspect that your  pub‐ lic  keyring is not safe against write modifications, you can use this option to disable  the  caching.
+However, if you suspect that your  public  keyring is not safe against write modifications, you can use this option to disable  the  caching.
 It probably does  not  make sense to disable it because all kind of damage can be done if  someone  else has write access to your public keyring.

 *    `--auto-check-trustdb`
        `--no-auto-check-trustdb`
        If  GnuPG feels that its information about the Web of Trust has to be updated, it  automatically  runs the  `--check-trustdb`  command internally.
-This may be a time consuming process. `--no-auto-check-trustdb`  dis‐
+This may be a time consuming process. `--no-auto-check-trustdb`  disables this option.
-       ables this option.

 *    `--use-agent`
 *    `--no-use-agent`
        This is dummy option. gpg always requires the agent.

 *    `--gpg-agent-info`
        This is dummy option.
 It has no effect when used with gpg.

 *    `--agent-program file`
        Specify an agent program to be used  for secret key operations.
-The default value is determined by run‐ ning gpgconf with the option --list-dirs.
+The default value is determined by running gpgconf with the option --list-dirs.
 Note  that the pipe  symbol  (|)  is used for a regression test suite hack and may thus not be used in the file name.

 *    `--dirmngr-program file`
        Specify a dirmngr program to be  used  for  keyserver access.
-The default value is ‘/usr/bin/dirmngr’.
+The default value is `/usr/bin/dirmngr`.

 *    `--disable-dirmngr`
        Entirely disable the use of the Dirmngr.

 *    `--no-autostart`
        Do  not  start the gpg-agent or the dirmngr if it has not yet been started and its  service  is  required.
-       This  option  is mostly useful on machines where the connection to gpg-agent has been redirected  to an‐ other machines.
-If dirmngr is required on the remote machine, it may be  started  manually  using  gpgconf `--launch dirmngr`.
+       This  option  is mostly useful on machines where the connection to gpg-agent has been redirected  to another machines.
+If dirmngr is required on the remote machine, it may be  started  manually  using  gpgconf

+    `--launch dirmngr`.

 *    `--lock-once`
-       Lock the databases the first time a lock is requested and do not release the lock until the process  termi‐ nates.
+       Lock the databases the first time a lock is requeste and do not release the lock until the process  terminates.

 *    `--lock-multiple`
        Release  the  locks  every  time a lock is no longer needed.
-Use this to override a  previous --lock-once from a config file.
+Use this to override a  previous `--lock-once` from a config file.

 *    `--lock-never`
        Disable  locking entirely.
 This option should be used only in very special environments, where it  can be assured  that  only  one process  is accessing those files.
-A bootable floppy with a  stand-alone  encryp‐ tion system will probably use this.
+A bootable floppy with a  stand-alone  encryption system will probably use this.
 Improper usage of this option may lead to data and key corruption.

 *    `--exit-on-status-write-error`
        This option will cause write errors on the status  FD to  immediately terminate the process.
 That should in fact be the default but it never worked this way and thus  we need  an option to enable this, so that the change won't break applications which close their end of a status fd connected pipe too early.
-Using this option along  with  --enable-progress-filter  may  be
-       used to cleanly cancel long running gpg operations.
+Using this option along  with  --enable-progress-filter  may be used to cleanly cancel long running gpg operations.

 *    `--limit-card-insert-tries n`
        With n greater than 0 the number of prompts asking to insert a smartcard gets limited to N-1.
-Thus  with  a value  of  1 gpg won't at all ask to insert a card if none has been inserted at  startup.
-This  option  is useful  in the configuration file in case an applica‐ tion does not know about the  smartcard  support and waits ad infinitum for an inserted card.
+Thus  with  avalue  of  1 gpg won't at all ask to insert a card if none has been inserted at  startup.
+This  option  is useful  in the configuration file in case an application does not know about the  smartcard  support and waits ad infinitum for an inserted card.

 *   `--no-random-seed-file`
        GnuPG  uses  a file to store its internal random pool over  invocations.
-This  makes random  generation
-       faster;  however sometimes  write operations are not desired.
+This  makes random  generation faster;  however sometimes  write operations are not desired.
 This option can be used to achieve that with the cost of slower random generation.

 *    `--no-greeting`